 recovery of debt accumulated in the Accumulated Debt Register(4.6.5.1);

+where the Meter Balance(4.6.5.11) is less than the Disablement Threshold(4.6.4.12), increasing the Meter Balance(4.6.5.11) until it is equal to the Disablement Threshold(4.6.4.12);

-repayment of Emergency Credit activated and used by the Consumer; and
+repayment of Emergency Credit activated and used by the Consumer and so increasing the Emergency Credit Balance(4.6.5.8) accordingly; and

-adding remaining credit (the credit after deduction of (xii), (xiii) and (xiv) above) to the Meter Balance(4.6.5.11).
+adding remaining credit (the credit after deduction of (xii), (xiii), (xiv) and (xv)above) to the Meter Balance(4.6.5.11).

+In executing the Command, GSME shall if Emergency Credit activated and used by the Consumer is fully repaid, deactivate Emergency Credit so that it is capable of activation when GSME is operating in Prepayment Mode where Emergency Credit is available (as set out in Section 4.4.7.2).

 In executing the Command, GSME shall be capable of Arming the Supply if the Meter Balance(4.6.5.11) rises above the Disablement Threshold(4.6.4.12), displaying any such change in the Supply State(4.6.5.18) on its User Interface and generating and sending an Alert that the Supply has been Armed via its HAN Interface.

 In executing the Command, GSME shall be capable of recording the credit applied to the Meter Balance(4.6.5.11) and the amount of payment-based debt recovered (as set out in (xii)) in the Billing Data Log(4.6.5.3).